nftnoticee/opensea-nft-stats-listing-sales-and-alert-bot-for-discord-telegram-twitter/README.md

 ## Features

-🎉Get the collection stats, listing,sales on opensea 🎉Send the listing, collection stats, and sales updates to a Discord server 🎉 Covering all marketplaces and platforms
+- 🎉 Covering all marketplaces and platforms
-🎉 Platforms: Discord, Telegram, Twitter, WhatsApp, Email 🎉 Integration with Discord community server in just one minute 🎉 Sale and listing bot for Discord and Twitter
+- 🎉 Platforms: Discord, Telegram, Twitter, WhatsApp, Email
+- 🎉 Integration with Discord community server in just one minute
+- 🎉 Sale and listing bot for Discord and Twitter
+- 🎉 Real-time collection tracking and instant notifications
+- 🎉 Stats bot for Discord and Twitter
-🎉 Real-time collection tracking and instant notifications 🎉 Real-time collection stats displayed to discrod community 🎉 Automated posting on Twitter to keep audience informed 🎉 Fully customizable messages and notifications
+- 🎉 Real-time collection stats displayed to community
+- 🎉 Automated posting on Twitter to keep audience informed
+- 🎉 Fully customizable messages and notifications
-🎉 Whale tracker notifier to track big players in the market 🎉 Custom alerts for targeted NFT listings at the right price
+- 🎉 Whale tracker notifier to track big players in the market
+- 🎉 Custom alerts for targeted NFT listings at the right price

 ## Installation